 - The majority of games played at amateur level will be limited over games, generally ranging in the number of overs from anything between 15-50 overs per side – it all depends very much on the level you are playing at.

 - Cricket can be quite a nerve wracking sport, with a hard ball flying past at very fast pace.
-Pakistan pace bowler, Shoaib Akhtar, sent down the fastest recorded delivery at a speed of over 100mph (160.9kmh).
-But there is nothing quiet like the feeling of cracking the ball for six or taking a wicket or a great catch to get the adrenalin flowing.
+Former Pakistan pace bowler, Shoaib Akhtar, holds one of the fastest recorded deliveries at a speed of over 100mph (160.9kmh).
+But there is nothing quite like the feeling of cracking the ball for six or taking a wicket or a great catch to get the adrenalin flowing.

-- The sport requires good hand-eye coordination for batting, while speed, strength, guile and agility are often required when fielding.
+- The sport requires good hand-eye coordination for batting and bowling, while speed, strength, guile and agility are often required when fielding.

 - The sport originated in England and is popular in many areas that formerly made up the British Empire.
 The major international test teams are England, Australia, Bangladesh, India, New Zealand, Pakistan, South Africa, Sri Lanka, West Indies and Zimbabwe.
 The majority of the terms used in the game originated in England and Australia.